sharpstef/watson-bot-starter/README.md

 Follow this [tutorial](https://www.ibm.com/watson/developercloud/doc/conversation/tutorial_basic.shtml) for learning about Intents, Entities, and Dialog.

-Scroll to the bottom of this README for more information on working with Watson Conversation.
+Scroll to the bottom of this README for more information on working with Watson Conversation. **You can import the example dialog from [lebot.json](lebot.json)**

 ![bot chat](img/bot.jpg)